 Very few places in the world can aspire to the magical setting of Four Seasons Seychelles.
 Check our Insta highlights and stories for the sweet arrival into their reception, where one is instantly mesmerised by the incredible expanse of turquoise sea, cobalt blue sky and the white sandy beach; our gorgeous villa with pool; spa highlights and the fuming smoked Negroni.

 In the past we also stayed next door at Kempinski and raved about Seychelles with toddler – the beach is wide and stunning; the hotel setting is flat and families looking at more value for money beautiful rooms rather than villas will be in great hands in there.
 In January 2020 we also stayed at Banyan Tree which is now closed for a change in ownership, rebranding and refurbishment by 2022 – one will truly find at Four Seasons all magical ingredients from former Banyan Tree Mahe and perhaps even more, with fab bay swimming, snorkelling and diving right on Petite Anse.

 The Seychelles form an archipelago of 115 islands scattered across the equatorial Indian Ocean.
 First colonized by the French in 1770, the islands still feel undiscovered and only about 20 are inhabited.
-After our first week with Four Seasons we hopped around including Silhouette Island, Praslin and Courieuse, articles will be coming shortly.
-And in case there’s one has questions about Maldives versus Seychelles, head here, Seychelles is truly our favourite place worldwide.
+After our first week with Four Seasons, we island hopped around including Silhouette Island, Praslin and Courieuse, read about it all in here.
+And in case one has questions about Maldives versus Seychelles, head here, Seychelles is truly our favourite place worldwide.

 Disclosure: Thanks a million to Four Seasons for the wonderful hospitality, warm welome, media rate and wonderful treats, including spa and Kannel birthday dinner.
 All pics, overexcited kids and ecstatic impressions of the best family holiday Seychelles – ours.